 That probably depends on who you ask.
 For some, it’s a community site.
 For others, a social platform.
-And yet a few will think of it as a Steem UI.
+And yet a few will think of it as a Hive UI.

 For us, it’s all those, and more.
 Scripsio is the culmination of a dream to have a multiuser multisite (multiblog) community without censorship, but also with built in features to promote mutual consideration.
 On top of this is the desire to create monetization options so that there are opportunities for everyone who wants to, to engage in a way that provides some profit.

 But we also wanted to stay out of the way.
 Your relationships are yours.
 From Scripsio’s perspective, it’s up to you to build them and nurture them.
 You don’t need some corporation attempting to demand how you behave.